ZainFaisal005/Predictive-Maintenance-Model/README.md

-✅ Project Overview
-✅ Features
-✅ Technologies Used
-✅ How to Run Locally
-✅ How to Use the Web App
-✅ Deployment on Hugging Face (with a placeholder link)
-✅ Future Improvements

 # 🔧 Predictive Maintenance System

 A **machine learning-based web application** that predicts potential equipment failures based on input sensor data.